hashicorp/terraform-provider-google/docs/r/compute_backend_service.html.markdown

 * `max_rate_per_instance` - (Optional) The maximum per-instance requests per
     second (RPS).

+* `max_connections` - (Optional) The max number of simultaneous connections for the group.
+Can be used with either CONNECTION or UTILIZATION balancing modes.
+For CONNECTION mode, either maxConnections or maxConnectionsPerInstance must be set.

+* `max_connections_per_instance` - (Optional) The max number of simultaneous connections that a single backend instance can handle.
+This is used to calculate the capacity of the group.
+Can be used in either CONNECTION or UTILIZATION balancing modes.
+For CONNECTION mode, either maxConnections or maxConnectionsPerInstance must be set.

 * `max_utilization` - (Optional) The target CPU utilization for the group as a float in the range [0.0, 1.0].
 This flag can only be provided when the balancing mode is `UTILIZATION`.
 Defaults to `0.8`.